deliveroo/deliveroo.engineering/_posts/2018-10-12-how-to-experiment-rapidly-without-losing-rigour.md

 [^ref1]: HyLown Consulting LLC, G. (2018).
 Compare 2 Means 2-Sample, 2-Sided Equality \| Power and Sample Size Calculators \| HyLown.
 Retrieved from [http://powerandsamplesize.com/Calculators/Compare-2-Means/2-Sample-Equality](http://powerandsamplesize.com/Calculators/Compare-2-Means/2-Sample-Equality)

-therefore as we aim to have more sensitive tests (i.e. we can detect smaller values of $$\delta$$), the sample size needed for experiments grows quickly
+therefore as we aim to have more sensitive tests (i.e. we can detect smaller values of $$\delta$$), the sample size needed for experiments grows quickly.

 A consequence of this is that, if we were to set a test running with an experiment design that is capable of detecting a very small $$\delta_{detectable}$$, and in fact $$\delta$$ is much larger, we will end up running the test for